GUTS so far

-GUTS is entering an exciting and important time.
-GUTS participants are adults now and their contributions are more important than ever.
-By continuing to complete surveys, GUTS participants help researchers gain new insights into the long-term effects of many factors, including:
+GUTS has entered an exciting and important time.
+GUTS participants are all adults now, and their contributions are more important than ever.
+By continuing to complete annual questionnaires, participants help researchers gain new insights into the long-term effects of many factors, including:

 - Being a member of a minority group